gbouras13/plassembler/README.md

 # Running plassembler

 To run plassembler, first you need to install the database in a directory of your chosing:

 `install_database.py -d <database directory>`

-Once this is finished, you can run plassembler as followed
+Once this is finished, you can run plassembler as follows:

 ` plassembler.py -d <database directory> -l <long read fastq> -o <output dir> -1 < short read R1 fastq> -2 < short read R2 fastq>  -c <estimated chromosome length>`

-* -c will default to 2500000 (a lower bound for the estimated genome length of Staphylococcus aureus).
+* -c will default to 2500000 (a lower bound for the estimated genome length of _Staphylococcus aureus_) if it is absent.

 To specify more threads: